muratk5n/thirdwave/en/README.md

 ---

 Pandemic-proofing is a good measure for any system's improvement.
-Education can pandemic-proofed by relying on pre-recorded lecture videos, less on teachers.
+Education can be pandemic-proofed by relying on pre-recorded lecture videos, less on teachers.
 Econ, by always paying digital UBI just enough to keep ppl afloat.
 Lack of healthcare wld be acutely felt during pandemic, enter single-payer.
 Etc.